Lobesitdoll/mdncomp/wiki/Using.md

     mdncomp --update

-The update mechanism will first try to find a patch file for your current data and the newest and download that.
-If none is found the full compressed dataset is download instead.
+The update mechanism will check if there is a new version to download.
+If none the operation is aborted.

 The update mechanism has built-in redundancy.
 If the main server is down a second backup server will be used instead.
 The data is synchronized between the